Israel025/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 ** The 3-strcmp.c function program compares two strings.
 Works exactly like strncpy.

 ** The 4-rev_array.c function program reverses the content of an array of integers.

+** The 5-string_toupper.c function program changes all lowercase letters of a string to uppercase.